Christopher Butler (bishop)

-Christopher Butler (7 May 1902 - 20 September 1986), was a convert from the Church of England to the Roman Catholic Church, a Benedictine monk, then a Bishop and a biblical scholar.
+Christopher Butler (born Basil Edward Butler; 7 May 1902 - 20 September 1986), was an English Catholic prelate who served as an auxiliary bishop for the Archdiocese of Westminster from 1966 to 1986.
+He was a convert from the Church of England, a Benedictine monk, and a biblical scholar.

-After his Solemn Profession as a monk and his Ordination as a Roman Catholic priest, he became the 7th Abbot of Downside, the Abbot President of the English Benedictine Congregation, an Auxiliary Bishop of Westminster, an internationally respected scripture scholar, a consistent defender of the priority of the Gospel according to Matthew, and the pre-eminent English-speaking Council Father at the Second Vatican Council (1962–65).
+After his Profession as a monk and his Ordination as a Roman Catholic priest, he became the 7th Abbot of Downside, the Abbot President of the English Benedictine Congregation, an Auxiliary Bishop of Westminster, a scripture scholar, a defender of the priority of the Gospel according to Matthew, and the pre-eminent English-speaking Council Father at the Second Vatican Council (1962–65).

 Religious life

 Born in 1902 to a family of wine merchants, Butler attended Reading School before going up to St John's College, Oxford.
 He then taught for a year at Brighton College.

 In 1928 Butler, having previously been baptized in the Church of England, was received into full communion with the Roman Catholic Church.
 The next year, he became a monk of the Benedictine community of Downside Abbey, a House of the English Benedictine Congregation, and was ordained priest there in 1933.
 In 1946 the community elected him as Abbot, which he remained for twenty years until his consecration in 1966 as Titular Bishop of Nova Barbara and Auxiliary Bishop to Cardinal John Carmel Heenan in the Archdiocese of Westminster.